Partners

 Main Donor: Rotary

-Country director: Sarah Falconer
+Country Director: Sarah Falconer

 Team: Field Coordinator, Office manager, Project Officer, 2 Biosand Implementers, 3 Community Health Promoters (1 in North and 2 in South).